OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - The ideal number of concurrent tasks is 10-15 for every 2 cores / 4 GB of RAM.
 - It is much more performant when the Octopus Deploy service and SQL Server are separated.
 - The less latency between SQL Server and Octopus Deploy, the better.
-- Configuring high availability mode provides multiple benefits, the most important being the removal of a single point of failure.
+- Configuring high availability mode provides multiple benefits, the most important being removing a single point of failure.
-- It is trivial to add additional high availability nodes once the initial configuration is done.
+- It is trivial to add additional high availability nodes after the initial configuration.

 ## Calculating Concurrent Tasks

-When starting, you won't be doing more than ten concurrent tasks.
+When starting, you most likely won't be doing more than ten concurrent tasks.
 There might be one or two times when you go over that limit, but those tasks will queue for a few minutes before being processed.
 When you see more and more tasks being queued, then time to add capacity.

 Some reference points to consider:
-- One customer has ~10,000 deployment targets, 120 projects, and has done over 500,000 deployments in 3.5 years.
-On average they do about 400-500 deployments a day.
+- One customer has ~10,000 deployment targets, 120 projects and has done over 500,000 deployments in 3.5 years.
+On average, they do about 400-500 deployments a day.
 Their instance configurations handle 160 concurrent tasks.
-- Another customer has ~1400 deployment targets, 787 projects, and has done over 645,000 deployments in 5.5 years.
-On average they do about 600 deployments a day.
+- Another customer has ~1400 deployment targets, 787 projects and has done over 645,000 deployments in 5.5 years.
+On average, they do about 600 deployments a day.
 Their instance configuration handles 100 concurrent tasks.

 ## Recommendation - Small-Medium Scale Configuration

 Our recommendation is to configure Octopus Deploy to run in [high availability mode](/docs/administration/high-availability/configure/index.md) from the start, even if you only plan on running one node.
 A high availability configuration will involve setting up:

-- 1 to 2 Windows servers each with 2 cores / 4 GB of RAM with the task cap set to 10 for each server.
+- 1 to 2 Windows servers, each with 2 cores / 4 GB of RAM with the task cap set to 10 for each server.
-- OR 1 to 2 containers with CPU set to 400m with a limit of 4000m and memory set to 400Mi with the limit set to 4Gi.
+- OR 1 to 2 containers, each CPU set to 400m and a limit of 4000m, memory set to 400Mi with the limit set of 4Gi.
 - SQL Server to host Octopus Deploy database with 2 Cores / 8 GB of RAM or 50-100 DTUs
 - Load balancer for web traffic
 - 40 GB of File storage (DFS, NAS, SAN, Azure File Storage, AWS FSx, etc.)

 This will give you the capacity to process 10-20 concurrent tasks.
-If you need to scale up quickly, double the compute resources, for example 4 CPUs / 8 GB of RAM, to get to 20-40 concurrent tasks.
-We don't recommend going beyond 4 CPUs / 8 GB of RAM, and instead recommend scaling horizontally.
+If you need to scale up quickly, double the compute resources, for example, 4 CPUs / 8 GB of RAM, to get to 20-40 concurrent tasks.
+We don't recommend going beyond 4 CPUs / 8 GB of RAM and instead recommend scaling horizontally.

 Even with a single node, taking the time to configure a load balancer and the separate file storage will ensure your Octopus Deploy instance is more resilient.
 If the server hosting Octopus Deploy were ever to crash or stop responding, recovery time is measured in minutes, not hours.
 Adding more than one additional node to your HA cluster will result in zero downtime in the event of crashes or regular restarts to update Windows.